 One major advantage of an IPTV box over a satellite receiver is that content is often available on-demand in addition to live streaming; if, for example, you like watching Sabbath School Study Hour with Doug Batchelor or Hope Sabbath School with Derek Morris in preparation for your Adult Sabbath School lesson, you can view those any time on an IPTV box instead of having to wait to view them when the are scheduled for broadcast on satellite.
 The disadvantage of an IPTV box is that it requires some sort of high-speed Internet connection; while this is no problem for most residents of metropolitan areas, this is can be a problem in rural areas or areas in the mountains with only satellite-based or cellphone-based Internet services, which typically put limits or caps on download volumes, and viewing streaming video may cause you to quickly exhaust your bandwidth limit and then your Internet connection may be throttled back to a painfully slow speed for the rest of your billing period, or you may have to pay additional charges.

 People ask me about the different Roku models.
 The least-expensive Roku models typically meet most people's needs.
 Roku released a new set of models in October 2016.
-The Roku Express is the lowest-priced model at $30 list price, and has only HDMI output for new flat-panel TVs.
-The Roku Express+ (available exclusively at Walmart and Walmart.com), replaces the Roku 1 and lists for $40, and has an HDMI connection plus composite video (with yellow, red, and white RCA connectors) for connection to most older TVs.
+The Roku Express is the lowest-priced model at $30 list price, and has only HDMI output for new flat-panel TVs (and includes an HDMI cable).
+The Roku Express+ (available exclusively at Walmart and Walmart.com), replaces the Roku 1 and lists for $40, and has an HDMI connection plus composite video (with yellow, red, and white RCA connectors) for connection to most older TVs (HDMI and composite video cables are included in the box).
 (If your TV is so old it has no composite video input connction, you can buy an RF Modulator at Wal-mart for $20 to convert the composite video signal to RF analog TV channel 3 or 4.)
 If your TV is new enough to have an HDMI connection, you can also use the Roku Streaming Stick, available at Roku.com for $49.99 or Wal-Mart for $49, which is about the size of a large USB flash drive and plugs directly into an HDMI port on the TV, for a compact installation (it does connect to either a USB port on the TV or else an included USB adapter for power; the HDMI port does not provide enough power), but does not have any other type of video connection than HDMI so it doesn't work with older TVs.
-The Streaming Stick does not need any HDMI cable ($10 at Wal-mart) like the Roku boxes would.
+The Streaming Stick does not need an HDMI cable, as it plugs directly into the HDMI port, but if the location where it is plugged directly in does not get a good Wi-Fi signal, you could use an HDMI extension cable to relocate it.
 Its remote connects via Bluetooth instead of infrared light, so you do not have to point the remote at the receiver for the remote to work.
 The Roku Premiere, which replaces the Roku 2, adds 4K UHD resolution, and lists for $80.
 The Roku Premier+ replaces the Roku 3, and to 4K resolution it adds HDR10 support for playing high dynamic range content, an RJ45 Ethernet jack (in case you have only wired Internet and not wireless, aka Wi-Fi, on your router), and a headphone jack on the remote control, and lists for $100.
 The Roku Ultra, replacing the Roku 4, adds optical digital audo output, an enhanced remote control, and a remote control finder feature (just push a button on the player and the remote control will beep until you pick it up), and lists for $130.
 All the Roku models can connect to a wireless router; if you have only a wired router with no wireless capability, you will need either to add a wireless router (roughly $20-40 at Wal-Mart) or else purchase the Roku Premier+ or Roku Ultra, which have a physical RJ45 Ethernet jack to allow you to connect to a wired router using a Cat5 Ethernet cable.